 Insert double quotation marks:

 Insert em dash: , , or

 Centered: , or

 Awkwardly expressed or constructed: AWK

 Eliminate the need for proofreading marks

 Deciphering a proofreader's suggested changes used to take hours; fortunately, it doesn't have to any more.
-Submit your document to any number of our proofreading services today for a speedy, easy to use document review.
+Submit your document to any of our proofreading services today for a speedy, easy-to-use document review.